 Other animals will be priced based on size, complexity and time required to assess and treat.

 Journeys to equine yards, farms or home visits for small animals outside our normal catchment area (of five miles) will be charged at 55p per mile on the complete round trip.
 This is to accomodate not only for travel expenses but also for time taken.
 Google Maps is used as the platform to ascertain distances and based on the easiest route available.
 Journeys may be shared between clients/owners if more than one animal is seen at any single given location.

-Clients wishing to have their animal treated, but who live further than 15 miles away from CSG, will be asked to pay an additional “per hour” surcharge to cover the actual time taken to undertake the return journey.
+Clients wishing to have their animal treated, but who live further than 15 miles away from Christchurch, will be asked to pay an additional “per hour” surcharge to cover the actual time taken to undertake the return journey.
 This will be charged at our standard consulting rate of £67.00.

 *Copyright 2019.
 No duplication of content is allowed, without written approval from Animal Osteopathy UK.